HomeCleaningServiceMobile/MobileHomeServiceApi/PROJECT_FLOWS.md

 **Booking & Assignment Management**
 - Monitor all customer bookings in real-time
-- Manually assign employees to bookings
+- Manually assign Staffs to bookings
 - Handle booking conflicts and scheduling issues
 - Approve or reject overtime requests
 - Manage emergency scheduling and replacements
-- Optimize route planning for employees
+- Optimize route planning for Staffs
 - Handle urgent or priority bookings
 - Manage booking cancellations and rescheduling